-Please note: The information in this booklet relates to applications for a school place to start school during the academic year 2024-25.
-Therefore, any place accepted that was based on an application for the 2024-25 academic year is valid for that academic year only.
-Your place must be taken up at the beginning of the term after your child's fifth birthday, or if they were born between April and August, it must be taken up by the start of the summer term in 2025 at the latest.
+Please note: The information in this booklet relates to applications for a school place to start school during the academic year 2025-26.
+Therefore, any place accepted that was based on an application for the 2025-26 academic year is valid for that academic year only.
+Your place must be taken up at the beginning of the term after your child's fifth birthday, or if they were born between April and August, it must be taken up by the start of the summer term in 2026 at the latest.
 If your child fails to start school on this basis the offer will be withdrawn, and your place offered to a child on the waiting list (if oversubscribed).
-You will then have to reapply to your school/s of choice using the in-year transfer system.
+You will then have to reapply to your school/s of choice using the in-year transfer system, possibly missing the vital Reception year altogether.